 Getting Moodeaux ready for its aunch was a three-year process that demanded Arps draw upon her years of experience in beauty journalism and marketing.
 She invested about $15,000 of her own money into the business.
 At 2021's virtual Essence Festival, she won $25,000 from a pitch competition sponsored by New Voices Foundation and Pull Up for Change’s Impact Fund.
 "With the money that we won, I'll be hiring a few different individuals to work for Moodeaux," Arps says.
 "Now that there's capital outside of my own personal funds, I'm excited to go full-speed ahead."

 Arps was also a member of Tower 28's 2021 Clean Beauty Summer School, which supports the growth of majority BIPOC-owned small clean beauty businesses through education and mentorship opportunities.

 Building a Movement

 With the growing number of eyes fixated on Moodeaux, Arps hopes to draw attention to the importance of Black perfumers and Black-owned fragrance brands.
 In tandem with Moodeaux, Arps is launching Black in Fragrance.
 The collective body exists to support Black people in the fragrance industry.
 "I'm building a board of founders that will use our experiences and pour it back into the market," she says.
-After launching the organization, Arps hopes to create a monthly grant program that helps aspiring Black perfumers get their ideas off the ground.
+After launching the organization, Arps hopes to continue a monthly grant program that helps aspiring Black perfumers get their ideas off the ground.